AccelByte/accelbyte-go-sdk/README.md

 }
 ```

+:bulb: The use of a Public OAuth Client is highly discouraged!
+Please ensure that you both set the Client ID and Client Secret.

 ## Parse Access Token
 Functionality to parse the access token is available in `v0.50.0`.
 The function exist alongside the Login functionality in `OAuth20Service`.
 To use it, import the package